 With its elegant Neoclassical architecture and graceful colonnades, the Czech spa town of Marianske Lazne, or Marienbad, is one of the most appealing spa towns in Europe.
-If you’re going to spend one day in Marianske Lazne, here’s what to do.
+If you’re going to spend one day in Marianske Lazne, here are the top things to do.

 A historical Czech spa town